McConnell rejects GOP Sen. Rick Scott’s tax plan and agenda, insists he will remain Republican leader

 “It’s the political competency or the lack thereof,” the person said.

-Representatives for Scott did not immediately response to requests for comments Tuesday.
+In a statement Tuesday, Scott did not back down, insisting that the GOP should have a plan and that he would continue talking about his.

+“I agree with Senator McConnell that this election will primarily be about Joe Biden and the Democrats’ failures, but have been clear that I also believe Republicans should talk about a plan for turning this country around,” Scott said.
+“I’m a business guy and I’ve always believed in making plans in order to get things done.
+Republicans, and really all Americans outside of Washington, are demanding it.”

 McConnell decided over the weekend to say something publicly about Scott’s proposal because he watched ads and news releases that his members were forwarding to him, with their opponents attacking them over the plan.
-McConnell worried the ads would proliferate if he did not say something denouncing the plan, the person said.
+McConnell worried the ads would proliferate if he did not say something denouncing the plan, the adviser said.

 The argument from McConnell is that Democrats are underwater across the board, and “why would we give our opponents something to attack us with?” the person said.
 “Why would you want to elevate yourself to be a liability for Senate Republican candidates?”